1192: As Richard the Lionheart and Saladin continued their conflict during the Third Crusade, Saladin laid siege to Jaffa.

 1936: Governor Alf Landon, the Republican candidate for President met with Chicago businessman Max Epstein, Lewis L. Strauss of New York and J.A.
 Harzfeld of Kansas City after which they signed a statement for public distribution exonerating the Governor of all charges of intolerance and describing as a man who has always “had a deep hatred for all bigotry and injustice toward minority races and religions.”

-1937 A ritual-murder trial of five Jews opens in Bamberg, Germany.
+1937 A ritual-murder trial of five Jews opened today in Bamberg, Germany.

 1937: It was reported today that “the American Jewish Historical Society” in New York “has received as a gift from its President Dr. A.S.W.
 Rosenbach, a collection of about 600 volumes of Yiddish periodices and books in memory of his mother, Mrs. Isabella H. Rosenbach” who had help found the society in 1892.